 3. Polytechnique (2009)

-This film is based on the true events of the Ecole Polytechnique massacre that took place at an engineering college in Montreal.
+This film is based on the actual events of the Ecole Polytechnique massacre that took place at an engineering college in Montreal.
 Through the eyes of a couple of characters, we see a young man take a class hostage where he targets women due to his hatred for feminists.
 Targeting women in classrooms, cafeterias, and any place he can see them, the man killed fourteen women before killing himself.
 The film is a jarring experience to watch as the events unfold in the school.
 The aftermath of it leaves a rather upsetting effect, too.
 Feel free to check out the movie here.

 2. Bowling for Columbine (2002)